 Double French doors open from the open living and kitchen area into the courtyard, while a bedroom and full bathroom comes with an additional, unique feature: a fully custom sauna for the whole family to use.

 Some homeowners appreciate the many utilities that ADUs bring to the table.
 Whether that's rental income for now and retirement later, friends and family now and personal use later, or some other combination of usages, a custom ADU can be the answer to multiple scenarios simultaneously.

 Take this Castro Valley couple as an example: with a large backyard, the possibilities were nearly endless for the homeowner.
 They wanted an easy process and efficient use of space that was comfortable enough for them to live in someday but cost-effective enough to work from the start as a rental unit.
 The result was a Cottage-designed 750 sq. ft, 2 bedroom, 1 bathroom ADU that combined efficient space planning with a touch of luxury to meet both the shorter-term and longer-term ADU needs.

 Cottage works with homeowners like this Castro Valley couple to meet your specific ADU needs with a custom, stick-built ADU tailored to you.
-There are many use cases for ADUs as the above examples have shown, and Cottage is here to walk you through the best Accessory Dwelling Unit for you.
+No matter your use case, Cottage is here to walk you through the best Accessory Dwelling Unit for you.

 Rental Income ADU